-The following caveats apply to both options in which the dog is not primarily owner-trained.
+The following warnings apply to both options where the dog is not mainly owner-trained.
 No matter how well someone else trains your dog, it is essential that the handler learns and is able to maintain the training.
 A couple of weeks spent trying to learn what the program has taught your dog can neither fully convey what they have taught your dog, nor can it allow you to wholly incorporate the training mentality necessary for your ongoing relationship.
 In most cases, it is better in the long run not to send your dog away, but to learn from a professional trainer how to train your own dog.

 If you choose to use a program, the proliferation of programs makes it extremely important to vet the program thoroughly to avoid wasting your time and money while not ending up with a quality dog that will serve your needs.

-The Association of Professional Dog Trainers offers useful resources on how to choose a dog trainer:
+The Association of Professional Dog Trainers offers resources on how to choose a dog trainer on the following webpage:

 It is important to realize that choosing the right dog to start with is of paramount importance—this cannot be stressed enough!
 PSDP has several resources you can use to pick the right dog.
 In addition to our free peer guidance group, PSDP has excellent resources on choosing the right service dog prospect.

 It is essential to consult these resources before you begin your journey.
 You cannot afford to take this part of the process lightly.

 There is no one-size-fits-all solution, and there are many mistakes others have made that you can learn to avoid.
 It’s a years-long commitment, so take your time, and put every effort you can into choosing the right dog for you.